boazbk/tcs/lec_19_cryptography.md

 these cryptosystem are not only seemingly unbreakable, but they also achieve this under much harsher conditions.
 Not only do today's attackers have more computational power but they also have more data to work with.
-In Poe's age, an attacker would be lucky if they got access to more than a few ciphertexts with known plaintexts.
+In Poe's age, an attacker would be lucky if they got access to more than a few  encryptions of known messages.
 These days attackers might have massive amounts of data- terabytes or more - at their disposal.
 In fact, with *public key* encryption, an attacker can generate as many ciphertexts as they wish.